-To protect your smart home from cyberattacks, it is important to strengthen the security profile of your IoT devices.
-Firewalla secures your whole network with a protective shield that covers all your IoT devices as well.
-Here are some best practices for using Firewalla to secure IoT devices in your smart home.
+To protect your smart home or small business from cyberattacks, it is important to strengthen the security profile of your network devices.
+Security starts with you first, but Firewalla can help by securing your whole network with a protective shield that covers all your IoT devices as well.

 PART 1: Visibility

-One of the most revealing moments for first-time users of Firewalla is that it allows them to see how many connected devices they have in their homes, and what's exactly going on in those devices.
-You'll be surprised how chatty some of these devices are, in the background.
+One of the most revealing moments for first-time users of Firewalla is when they see how many connected devices they have in their homes and what exactly is going on in those devices.
+You'll be surprised how chatty some of these devices are in the background.

 Know what devices you have